 Is Our Society Manufacturing Depressed People?

 In some instances, depression is situational.
-Loss of a loved one, illness or job loss creates circumstances that are painful.
+Loss of a loved one, illness, and job loss create circumstances that are painful.
 Working through the loss is more healing than medicating the pain.
 It is essential to address the underlying causes and not simply suppress the symptoms.
-The difficulty is that in our quick fix mentality, we believe that if we can suppress the symptoms then all is well.
+The difficulty is that in our quick-fix mentality, we believe that if we can suppress the symptoms, then all is well.
 When we come to see depression not as the enemy but as an expression of struggle, the epidemic will likely subside as we come to honor the integrity of our human spirit.
-We do not ordinarily grow without engaging struggle.
+We do not ordinarily grow without engaging in struggle.
 So the irony is that by medicating our symptoms with psychotropic medication, we ensure continued stagnation, for the struggle is never resolved toward a breakthrough; it is merely placated.

-My thesis is, therefore, twofold: Much of what we call depression is a typical life struggle around loss, fear and grave situational issues that have become clinicalized for profit.
-Yet, there also lies a deeper despair that accompanies living an incoherent life, as a stranger in a strange land.
+My thesis, therefore, is twofold: Much of what we call depression is a typical life struggle around loss, fear, and grave situational issues that have become pathologized for profit.
+Yet, there also lies a deeper despair that accompanies living an incoherent life as a stranger in a strange land.
 What I am strongly asserting is that depression, and anxiety for that matter, are the most likely outcomes of living in and with the unmerciful and misguided constraints of a tired and destructive worldview.
-Our constructed reality is for many people depressive and anxiety inducing.
-Feeling as such ironically suggests that many depressed people are merely mirroring the affects of a somewhat incongruous, if not insane way of living, fostered by the society itself.
+Our constructed reality is, for many people, depressive and anxiety-inducing.
+Feeling as such ironically suggests that many depressed people are merely mirroring the effects of a somewhat incongruous, if not insane, way of living fostered by the society itself.
 In effect, the way that we are living is producing tragic results.